scottgallant/recipe-collection/_drafts/_posts/vegan-fudge.md

   away to friends and family.
 It’s super addictive and you’ll be popping those fudge squares in your mouth before you realize you’ve eating half the batch.
 personalNote: ''
-yield: One 6x6 baking dish
+yield: Makes one 6x6 baking dish
 ingredients: |-
   ⅔ cup full-fat coconut milk from a can
   2 Tbsp coconut oil